calculuswhiz/jqwidgets-review/README.md

 I started in Web and Full Stack development back in 2016.
 My experience with JS and other programming was limited to some college projects.
 The team had adopted this nice-looking Widgets library called JQWidgets by then.
 On the surface, it looks competently done, but as soon as I started development work with it, I quickly found that it was plagued with a few problems.
 No, I don't just mean problems like display glitches that I have to hack around.
 If that was all, I would be happy leaving it alone.

 # The JQuery API
+I will be talking about the JQuery API and its baseline usage.

 ## Creating widgets
+How do you create a widget, first of all?

 ```js
 // The pattern is: <JQuery>.jqx<widgetName>(<widgetOptions>), E.g.